FeatureBaseDB/SlothAI/README.md

 # SlothAI: A Model Pipeline Manager
-SlothAI provides a simple UI and methodology to implement document-based pipelines (chains) for various models.
+SlothAI provides a simple UI and ansycronous methodology to implement document-based pipelines (chains) for various models.
+It is designed to be fast as hell.

 SlothAI is implemented in Python to run on AppEngine containers.
 SlothAI uses queues to asyncronously run inferencing on documents.